didi/cube-ui/document/components/docs/en-US/checkbox-group.md

   The value of `checkList` is an array, which represents the set of the values of `value` in selected checkboxs.

-- Horizontal order
+- Horizontal order and icon shape

   You can set `horizontal` to change the style to horizontal order.
+Besides, you could use `shape` to configure the shape of icon

   ```html
   <cube-checkbox-group v-model="checkList" :options="options" :horizontal="true" />